Home >About Us>Overview

 Institut Pasteur Korea (IPK) is an international research institute focused on addressing global health issues with a combination of cutting edge approaches in order to understand disease mechanisms and develop new treatments.
 By promoting multi-disciplinary projects, IPK is at the forefront of drug discovery and contributes to Korea’s future scientific resources through research, education and technological innovation.

-IPK is a private, non-profit foundation with four core missions of public interest – Research, Education, Public Health, and Translation of biomedical discoveries to improve health via technology transfer and industrial partnerships.
+IPK is a private, non-profit foundation of Rep. of Korea with four core missions of public interest – Research, Education, Public Health, and Translation of biomedical discoveries to improve health via technology transfer and industrial partnerships.

-IPK is a growth engine for Korea’s biomedical research industry, working successfully with biotech to develop multi-disciplinary R&D and translate fundamental discovery-based research to enhance human, animal and environmental health.
+IPK is a growth engine for Korea’s biomedical research industry, working successfully with biotech to develop multi-disciplinary R&D and translate fundamental discovery-based research to enhance public health.

 Education and teaching are an important part of Louis Pasteur’s legacy and the establishment of IPK.
 The institute contributes to Korea’s knowledge economy, fanning the spirit of discovery and innovation by nurturing the development of the next generation of scientists and health professionals.